aronchick/serverless-website-prober/README.md

 1. Execute `make zip` which creates a single zip package and puts it into `tf/package/prober.zip`
 1. Execute `cd tf && terraform apply -auto-approve` which deploys the currently selected terraform workspace.

+You can automatically execute all these at once with `make all`.

 The architecture deploys:

 * An s3 bucket with the zip included